 The Director of Finance is responsible for the safekeeping of all monies deposited into the State Treasury.
 The Director of Finance pools and invests any monies of the Fund, which in the Director of Finance's judgment, are in excess of the amounts necessary for meeting the specific requirements of the Fund.
 Investment earnings are allocated to the Fund based on its equity interest in the pooled monies.
 Legally authorized investments include obligations of or guaranteed by the U.S. governments, obligations of the State, federally-insured savings and checking accounts, time certificates of deposit, auction rate securities, and repurchase agreements with federally-insured financial institutions.
-Pooled cash balances invested included auction rate securities, which were determined to be impaired at June 30, 2009.
-As such, the Fund's allocated share of investments was written down by \$158,191 which served to reduce cash and cash equivalents at June 30, 2009.
+Pooled cash balances invested included auction rate securities, which were determined to be impaired in 2009 and 2008.
+In 2010, the Fund's allocated share of investment losses decreased by \$111,003.
+The cumulative net loss on investments was \$47,188 as of June 30, 2010.